 Marist College's master of science in information systems prepares students to meet organizations' ever-growing demands for highly skilled professionals who possess both technical and managerial skills.
 The program particularly attracts those who want to lead change and innovate.

 Learners select one of three concentrations that best align with their professional interests and goals.
 The information systems concentration offers a business application focus so students can apply this knowledge in the workplace.
-Upon graduation, they may pursue careers as business analysts and chief information officers.
+Upon graduation, they may pursue careers as systems analysts and project managers.
+The concentration is the foundation for professionals who aspire to become a Chief Information Officer (CIO).

 Those who concentrate in business analytics gain expertise in data acquisition and manipulation using cutting-edge software and tools.
-This opens doors for careers in data architecture and business analysis.
-Learners who choose the computer networks and security concentration understand how to investigate, design, and troubleshoot security technology, which leads to roles like IT administrator and internet engineer.
+This opens doors for careers in data science and analytics.
+Learners who choose the computer networks and security concentration understand how to investigate, design, and troubleshoot security technology, which leads to roles like IT administrator, internet engineer, and Chief Technology Officer.

 Marist encourages learners to work together in teams to strengthen their systems thinking and communication skills.
 Many of the classes are client-based, which enhances enrollees' consulting skills.